-We strongly advise that you do not add any accessories that were not specifically designed or approved for your motorcycle by Honda or make modifications to your motorcycle from its original design.
+We strongly advise that you do not add any accessories that were not specifically designed or approved for your vehicle by Honda or make modifications to your vehicle from its original design.
 Doing so can make it unsafe.
-Modifying your motorcycle may also void your warranty and make your motorcycle illegal to operate on public roads and highways.
-Before deciding to install accessories on your motorcycle be certain the modification is safe and legal.
+Modifying your vehicle may also void your warranty and make your vehicle illegal to operate on public roads.
+Before deciding to install accessories on your vehicle, be certain the modification is safe and legal.